How to remove glue from hair after an EEG.

 First, I’m sharing two tips that I was given, and they did not work.

 - Acetone: This is the tip that the EEG techs gave me.
 Even if you’re comfortable putting nail polish remover on your child’s head, it didn’t work for me.
 It just made a mess.
-It had zero affect on removing the EEG glue from his hair.
+Also, it had zero affect on removing the EEG glue from his hair.
 I had made sure that it was 100% acetone, but it didn’t work.

-- “Just shave his head!” : When my boys were younger, we just shaved their heads every other month or so, so that was their haircut.
-I was struggling to get the glue off and I thought, “heck, he’s due for a haircut anyway” and started shaving.
+- “Just shave his head!” : When my boys were younger, we just shaved their heads every other month or so.
+That was their haircut.
+Once, I was struggling to get the glue off and I thought, “heck, he’s due for a haircut anyway” and started shaving.
 What a mistake that was!
 It was like pulling 50 band-aids off his scalp, one by one.
 It was awful.
 I felt terrible.
 But once I started, I couldn’t stop since he had some shaved spots in his head.

-And I’ve said the newest (and I hear best) tip for last.
-I haven’t had to try it yet because Kevin hasn’t had an EEG since I heard it, but she swears it came off super easy.
+And I’ve saved the newest (and I hear best) tip for last.
+I haven’t had to try it yet because Kevin hasn’t had an EEG since I heard this tip.
+But she swears it came off super easy.